 Also, my friend Kelly, at Inspired Edibles, shares 6 Ways to Arm Your Immune System for Cold and Flu Season.

-I could go on and on about plants and tease out all the details of their benefits, but at the end of the day, I know they benefit and support my overall health.
+I could go on about plants and tease out all the details of their benefits, but at the end of the day, I know they benefit and support my overall health.
 This is reason I’ll continue daily smoothies and because I love rich foods, cocktails and desserts; forever striving for balance.

-Carrot-Ginger Citrus Immune Boosting Smoothie
+Carrot-Ginger Citrus Immune Boosting Smoothie Recipe

 - 1 Navel or Cara Cara Orange or three small oranges such as mandarin or satsuma, peeled